JianxinLin28/Attendify/README.md

 Of course, you can use the mobile simulators too.
 There are only two you need to know.
 Pressing 'i' will open an iOS simulator.
 Pressing 'a' will open an Android simulator.
+By the way, the iOS device by default is iPhone 6s, which you might want to change to something else.
+Use 'shift' + 'i' to choose a simulator device.
+I highly suggest you to download as few as possible since each one of them exceeds 6GB.
+I personally use iPhone 14 Pro and iPad 12.9-inch 6th gen for testing.

 ## Installing our project
 Download the project as a zip file and unzip it.
 Change directory to the unzip folder,